 State-of-the-art architecture using transfer learning from ImageNet.
 Our best performing model achieving 98.90% accuracy with optimal efficiency.

-Comprehensive evaluation across training, development, and validation datasets
+Comprehensive evaluation across training, development, and validation datasets.

-Performance metrics showing detection and classification speed across different file sizes
+Performance metrics showing detection and classification speed across different file sizes.

-Statistical validation confirming meaningful performance improvements between models
+Statistical validation confirming meaningful performance improvements between models.

 Electrical & Computer Engineering Seniors & Faculty Advisor